-In 2011, for the first time, the WCED paid out more than R20 million to our fee-paying public schools in National Quintiles 4 and 5 as compensation for fee exemptions granted to learners in 2010.
+In addition to the funding described above, in 2011, for the first time, the WCED paid out more than R20 million to our fee-paying public schools in National Quintiles 4 and 5 as compensation for fee exemptions granted to learners in 2010.
+In 2012, R30 million was paid out to schools for fee exemptions granted in 2011.